iturdikulov/notes/Data_structure.md

 elements of any type, called nodes, where each node has itself a value, and points to the next node in the linked list.
-The principal advantage of a linked list over an array is that values can always be efficiently inserted and removed ==without relocating the rest of the list==.
+The principal advantage of a linked list over an array is that values can always be efficiently inserted and removed without ==relocating the rest of the list==.
 Certain other operations, such as random access to a certain element, are however slower on lists than on arrays.

 - A [[Record|record ]] (also called tuple or struct) is an aggregate data